OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 Docker-compose up

-Hereafter the docker will install the backend and frontend and you can see the UI result on http://localhost:4200/
+Hereafter the docker will install the backend and frontend and you can access the frontend at http://localhost:4200/

-To quite, you can press Ctrl + C two times and docker will shut down safely.
+To quit: In your terminal you can press Ctrl + C twice.
+This will safely shut down docker.

 Common errors
 ^^^^^^^^^^^^^